codingaday/alx_html_css/README.md

 ### License

-This project is open-source and feel free to use, modify, and distribute.
+This is ALX's project for learning purposes to modify, and distribute.

 Happy smiling! 😊